Museums in Switzerland

 - The Olympic Museum houses permanent and temporary exhibits on sport and the Olympic movement.
-With more than 10,000 artefacts, the museum is the most extensive archive of Olympic Games in the world.
-The permanent exhibition is organised into three major themes on three separate floors: the Olympic World, the Olympic Games, and the Olympic Spirit.
+With more than 10,000 artifacts, the museum is the most extensive archive of Olympic Games in the world.
+The permanent exhibition is organized into three major themes on three separate floors: the Olympic World, the Olympic Games, and the Olympic Spirit.

 - Natural History Museum of Basel

-- Natural History Museum of Basel has a collection primarily focused on the fields of zoölogy, entomology, mineralogy, anthropology, osteology and palaeontology.
-Its mission is to expand, conserve, explore, document and communicate the over 7.7 million objects in its holdings, which are conceived as an “Archive of Life”.
+- Natural History Museum of Basel has a collection focused on the fields of zoölogy, entomology, mineralogy, anthropology, osteology, and paleontology.
+Its mission is to expand, conserve, explore, document, and communicate the over 7.7 million objects in its holdings, which are conceived as an “Archive of Life.”